 It can unnecessarily increase one’s blood pressure for an individual suffering from high blood pressure.
 It can also lead to being aggressive ie transfer of anger, stress, or any vices to those you love unknowingly.

-An HBP patient in his late 40’s forgot his documents need to sign a lifetime deal.
+An HBP patient in his late 40s forgot the documents need to sign a lifetime deal.
 Driving back home to check if he left it at home but on getting there met a house filled with dirt everywhere, the clutter of everything lying carelessly.
-This clutter made it so difficult finding the documents and finally he lost the deal
+This clutter made it so difficult to find the documents and finally, he lost the deal

 What do you think would happen to that man and everyone around him?
 This generally answers everything about cleanliness and mental health.

-Would you rather eat, read, pray, chat in an unkempt environment when you can uniquely make it clean and reserved?
-I guess no…so why not make cleanliness your watchword or rather a way of life and enjoy the aura of goodness in all ramifications.
+Would you rather eat, read, pray, and chat in an unkempt environment when you can uniquely make it clean and reserved?
+I guess not…so why not make cleanliness your watchword or rather a way of life and enjoy the aura of goodness in all ramifications.